-Osprey, a leader in the weapon acces-sory industry for over 15 years, concentrates on cuttingedge, niche products that are innovative in design and performance for our discerning customer base.
+Signature Service MANUAL Osprey Global, a leader in the weapon accessory industry for over 15 years, concentrates on cuttingedge, niche products that are innovative in design and performance for our discerning customer base.
 Our entire product line also carries a full, no-nonsense, lifetime warranty.
-Our chamberable bore sight system has been tested in Iraq and Afghani-stan and Corroyed for use whe U.S. Military for the sniper access of point is simply the best bore sight system in the world.
-We also allow for a variety of arbors that work in conjunction with the .223 and 30 Carbine Bore sights, which we painstakingly developed over many years.
+Our chamberable bore sight system has been tested in Iraq and Afghanistan and approved for use by the US Military for the sniper accessory kits.
+It is simply the best bore sight system in the world.
 Below are some of the points which separate Osprey from all the others.

 Our rifle scope line is assembled in China, where we utilize Chinese labor but not Chinese components.
-For example, the lenses used in our tactical scope family are from Hoya of Japan, and we import 3M and Loc-tite two-part epoxies and hermetic grease from the United States for all bonding applications.
+For example, the lenses used in our tactical scope family are from Hoya of Japan, and we import 3M and Loctite two-part epoxies and hermetic grease from the United States for all bonding applications.
 100% of the units are inspected for fog-proofing and water-proofing, and every scope is tested and warranted for shock to 50 BMG parameters (1000g/0.4-0.8ms).
 Each scope is also spin-centered for balance and possesses fully, multi-coated glass lenses throughout with glass-etched reticles.

 Our scopes have now reached sales of over 100,000 plus units and devoid of being bias, we feel it is the best scope dollar-for-dollar ever available.
-Albeit we may seem to be making some bold and preten-tious statements, we feel anyone who purchases our scopes will agree.
+Albeit we may seem to be making some bold and pretentious statements, we feel anyone who purchases our scopes will agree.
 We will also work to continue improving and reducing costs on our many other key products, including but not limited to green lasers, tactical lights, red lasers, and the many other items we have provided in years past.
 In closing, we would like to thank all of our past and future customers, and look forward to many years of providing you with quality products, affordable prices, and the best customer service and warranty in the business.